PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Now run `rm deleteMe`.
 This runs the "remove" command and will delete the "deleteMe" file.

-Run `ls` again, nothing gets listed!
+Run `ls` again, nothing gets listed since we deleted the `deleteMe` file.

 How do we get back to our parent folder?
-Since "Hello-C" (our parent folder) is the home folder we could just type `cd` and click enter, since that takes us back to the home directory...
-But don't do that!
-What if the parent folder was not the *home directory*?

 To refer to a parent folder we use two periods `..`.
 Run this command `cd ..`.